hkmarcoot/100-days-of-code-2nd/codecademy/full-stack-engineer-career-path/35-07_fundamentals-of-operating-systems-7-IO-systems/IO-systems-problem-set.md

 - Keeps track of the interrupts in a queue
 - Acknowledges to the IO device that the interrupt has been received
 - Prioritizes the interrupts such that the processor responds to the most important or time-sensitive interrupts first.

+What is an interrupt?

+- An interrupt is a signal sent from a hardware IO device to our computer in order to get its attention immediately.
+When an interrupt is sent by an IO device, the processor is notified and its currently executing task — should there be one — is immediately halted.
+These processes cannot continue their execution until and unless our computer responds to the interrupt.

+What is the difference between blocking and non-blocking IO requests?

+- The fundamental distinction between blocking and non-blocking IO requests is what happens to our currently running processes when such a request is made.
+When a blocking IO request is made, a process cannot continue executing until the information from the IO is parsed and received by the process.
+A non-blocking IO request has the opposite behavior; an application can continue executing even as a non-blocking IO request is made.

+What is the difference between device drivers and controllers?

+- Device drivers are software programs that enable our OS to operate hardware devices like keyboards and monitors.
+Driver software might contain a list of commands a computer can send to a device and the types of information it can expect to receive back.
+A device controller, on the other hand, is hardware.
+It provides an interface between the device driver and the device itself.
+The device controller will take in commands from our computer — and translate them into electrical signals the hardware device can understand.
+We need this because our hardware devices generally do not understand the language our computer speaks.
+We need an intermediary to translate between the two.